adamzalesak/PV293-seminars/README.md

 Create a projection to optimize the `GetShipment` query instead of aggregating all events on every read.

 **Requirements**:
-1. Define `ShipmentView` properties (Id, Origin, Destination, Status)
+1. Define `ShipmentView` properties required for the GetShipment query
 2. Implement `ShipmentViewProjection` methods to handle events:
    - `Create()` for `ShipmentScheduled`
    - `Apply()` for `ShipmentPickedUp`